 A clear benefit of a workplace wellness program for small, medium and large-sized businesses is reduced employer medical costs.
 More and more employers are setting-up workplace wellness programs that help employees live healthier lives and at the same time, add to the bottom line.

-Even the best worksite wellness program cannot meet the company's goals if employees do not take part.
+Even the best worksite wellness program cannot meet the company's goals if employees do not participate.
 Employers must promote the program and make it easy to join.
-That is where Wellness Champions come in.
+That is where wellness champions come in.

 Usually an unpaid volunteer, the role of carefully selected employee representatives is to encourage involvement in the program's activities among co-workers.

 The most effective workplace wellness champions tend to be employees who are:

 - Enthusiastic about living a healthy lifestyle and have an interest in bringing such a culture to the worksite — even if they are not yet as fit as they can be.

 - Skilled in communication and can tell co-workers about the program with sincerity.

 - In good standing within the company and can give honest feedback and progress reports to corporate leadership.

 Workplace wellness champions are also becoming more prevalent within companies.
 In fact, about 72 percent of companies have a workplace wellness champion, according to a 2019 Worksite Health Scorecard

 Benefits of Workplace Wellness Champions